Siemens has been a national asset for more than 160 years.

 In late January 2022, we earned a 100-percent rating on the Corporate Equality Index.
 This top grade designates us as a Best Place to Work for LGBTQ Equality by index publisher Human Rights Campaign Foundation.
 Companies that earn 100 percent must have comprehensive non-discrimination policies, benefits and practices to ensure greater equity for LGBTQ employees and their family members.
 Human Rights Campaign Foundation encourages businesses to use the index and its rating criteria as a guide to help ensure policies and benefits are inclusive.
 It guides companies as they build more inclusive cultures and deeper corporate social responsibility.

-Behind such recognition is tireless dedication from our team to support the industries that form the backbone of our nation’s economy, so that we emerge from today’s challenges even stronger.Siemens USA CEO, Barbara Humpton
+Behind such recognition is the tireless dedication of a workforce supporting the industries and infrastructure forming the backbone of economies.Siemens USA CEO, Barbara Humpton

 In July 2021, for the second year in a row, we earned a score of 100 percent on the Disability Equality Index® (DEI), a national benchmarking of businesses to gauge their level of disability workplace inclusion.
 The index was developed in 2015 by the American Association of People with Disabilities and the disability inclusion nonprofit Disability:IN.
 It measures areas including culture and leadership; employment practices; community engagement; supplier diversity and accessibility.

 Such recognitions represent our strong belief that building a workforce drawn from all segments of society is both the right thing to do and a core part of our business strategy.
 Siemens has been recognized by Forbes among the Best Employers for Diversity.
 The corporate academic alliance Advancing Minorities’ Interest in Engineering (AMIE) has also named us a 2020 Supporter for Historically Black Colleges and Universities (HBCUs).
 HBCUs are powerhouses in research and STEM talent development, which is why Siemens has committed to expanding our recruiting efforts as well as our technology and research partnerships with these institutions.